Yemen's warring parties exchange prisoner lists, talks focus on Hodeidah

 “We have exchanged more than 7,000 names from each side, including some 200 high-ranking officers,” said Ghaleb Mutlaq, a delegate for the Iran-aligned Houthis.

 Hadi’s foreign minister tweeted that the government had submitted a list of 8,576 prisoners, including activists and journalists.

 The Houthi delegate said a joint committee would investigate those still missing.

+Tuesday’s talks were expected to focus on Hodeidah, a major Red Sea port and humanitarian lifeline for millions that is now a focus of the war, according to a source familiar with the consultations.

 Reporting by Aziz El Yaakoubi; Editing by Mark Heinrich